A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Test-Time Graph OOD Adaptation

 \textbf{Feature Reconstruction.} Feature reconstruction aims to mitigate distribution shifts between training and target through reconstructing node features of target graphs to resemble those of source graphs during test time.
 In FRGNN, Ding et al.~\cite{Ding2023FRGNNMT} consider the semi-supervised node classification task and utilize an MLP to establish a mapping between the output and input space of the pre-trained GNN.
 Subsequently, using the encoded one-hot class vectors as inputs, the MLP generates class representative representations.
 By substituting the features of the labeled test nodes with the representative representations of the corresponding classes and spreading the updated information to other unlabeled test nodes through message passing, the graph embedding bias between test nodes and training nodes is anticipated to be mitigated.

 \textbf{Graph Data Augmentation.} Apart from reconstructing features, Jin et al.~\cite{Jin2022EmpoweringGR} introduce a graph transformation framework called GTRANS to address distribution shifts during test time.
-The graph transformation is modeled as injecting perturbations on the graph structure and node features, and is subsequently optimized via a parameter-free surrogate loss.
+This framework models graph transformation as the injection of perturbations into both graph structures and node features, optimizing these transformations through a parameter-free surrogate loss.
 Theoretical analyses are also provided to guide the selection of appropriate surrogate loss functions.
-Upon GTRANS, GraphCTA \cite{zhang2024collaborate} further considers collaboratively integrating model adaptation and graph adaptation.
+Building upon GTRANS, GraphCTA \cite{zhang2024collaborate} further integrates model adaptation and graph adaptation in a collaborative manner.
 The collaborative loop is formed by adapting the model using predictions from the node’s neighborhood, enhancing the graph through neighborhood contrastive learning, and then reintroducing the adapted graph into the model adaptation process.
-Additionally, the SGOOD framework~\cite{ding2023sgood} leverages task-agnostic substructures to enhance graph-level OOD detection by encoding their relationships into effective representations It is worth highlighting that such data-centric test-time graph OOD adaptation methods that prioritize adjusting the test data over modifying the pre-trained model can be especially beneficial when handling large-scale pre-trained models.
+It is worth highlighting that such data-centric test-time graph OOD adaptation methods that prioritize adjusting the test data over modifying the pre-trained model can be especially beneficial when handling large-scale pre-trained models.